History (HIST-GA)

 Typically offered all terms

-Surveys major literature and historiographical issues in the modern Latin American field
+Surveys major literature and historiographical issues in the Colonial Latin American and Caribbean field.

 Grading: GSAS Graded